U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Method

 \subsection{Underwater Color DeNoising Query}

 We rethink the effect of underwater color cast noise and consider the color cast noise as color fog.
 However, there is a difference between this color fog and normal white fog.
 White fog on land blocks the light reflected from objects, resulting in a lack of object feature information.
 Color fog is caused by the absorption of light by water media.
 Although the light reflected from objects is also absorbed causing color cast, the color cast results in a bias rather than a lack of object feature information.
-Therefore, in terms of noise generalization, we propose an underwater Color DeNoising (ColorDN) query to improve the generalization of the model for the biased object feature information by different color cast noise, as shown in \cref{fig:abstract,fig:u_decn}.
-We simply define the RGB values of color fog in underwater images as the mean of the three RGB channels in the image, and encode it as a ColorDN query using a \textit{liner} layer, which is as follows:
+Therefore, in terms of noise generalization, we propose an underwater Color DeNoising (ColorDN) query to improve the generalization of the model for the biased object feature information by different color cast noise priori, as shown in Figs. \ref{fig:abstract} and \ref{fig:u_decn}.
+Underwater color cast noise can cause the overall hue of underwater images to appear blue, green, \textit{etc.}, so the mean of RGB channel of the image can roughly reflect the color cast of underwater images.
+We define the mean of the three RGB channels in the image as the priori RGB values of color fog in underwater images, and encode it as a ColorDN query using a \textit{linear} layer, which is as follows:

 where \(\bm{x}_{input}\) is the input image, and \(\mu_{c}\left(*\right)\) represents the mean operation of the image in each channel dimension.
 Then the content queries could be expressed as: